Achieve an Ever-Blooming Perennial Garden.

 From April through November, look around and identify plants you like in bloom and make note of the date.
 These perennials will bloom about the same time from year to year.
 And it’s a great way to build a list of must-have plants.
 This method can take patience however.
 You may not know the plant and so need help to identify it plus you’ll need to find a garden center that carries it.

-- So here’s a good trick.
+- Here’s a good trick to identify those mystery plants.
 Visit the garden center on a regular basis from April through November.
 Blooming plants are identified, solving 3 issues: bloom time, plant name and availability!
 Plant tags will also suggest ways to keep the perennial blooming for a long time.
 And you may discover perennials you like with foliage color that makes their color addition last all season!
 When you gaze at your perennial borders and feel a need for a certain color, height or shape, stop into Ward’s and you’ll be able to identify a solution.

 - Once you have your perennials in place, confirm that they receive a regular feeding either through slow-release fertilizers (lasting up to 4 months) or through regular feedings diluted with the regular waterings.